GuavaCZ/filament-nested-resources/README.md

 Filament Nested Resources allows you to create nested resources of any depth.
 This is useful for resources which are too complex for relation manager, yet don't make sense as a standalone resource.

+### Beta is here, with a much simpler and customizable implementation!
+#### Warning: The beta and alpha versions are not compatible, as the beta is a complete rewrite of the package.
+Upgrading is easy though and described below.

 ## Showcase

 ![Screenshot 1](https://github.com/GuavaCZ/filament-nested-resources/raw/alpha/docs/images/screenshot_01.png)